Welcome to the next generation of training materials for GIS in Civil 3D, the Practical Guide.

 This large format book is spiral bound, to lie perfectly flat on your desk.

-It features 100 exercises organized into 47 lessons in 12 chapters.
+It features over 100 exercises organized into 47 lessons in 12 chapters.
 Each lesson includes detailed descriptions of processes and theory with many illustrations and diagrams, to help you understand “why”, not just “how”.

 If you own a Practical Guide to AutoCAD Map 3D, much of the content of this book is very similar.